abraham-ny/Quartz/CONTRIBUTING.md

-# Contributing to Quartz
+# Contributing to Origin

-Thank you for considering contributing to Quartz!
+Thank you for considering contributing to Origin!
 We welcome all forms of contributions, including:

 - Bug reports
 - Feature requests